sophiakravchuk/interactive_clothing/README.md

 - used Motion Detector to illuminate the diode depending on the presence of motion
 - worked with one Intelligent control LED (WS2812B)
 - got acquainted with the features of the color transfer of the diode
-- we work with a rangefinder to illuminate the diode(not WS2812B) depending on the distance at which the object is located.
+- we worked with a rangefinder to illuminate the diode(not WS2812B) depending on the distance at which the object is located.
-- we learn how to light up a certain number of LED on the tape
+- we learnt how to light up a certain number of LED on the tape

-### Working with:
-- We are trying to set a specific color to the Intelligent control LED tape
+- we learnt how to  to set a specific color to the Intelligent control LED tape
-- We are trying to change LED tape lighting colour depending on distance
+- we learnt how to change LED tape lighting colour depending on distance
+- in accordance with the results of done work develop the mechanism of operation of the LED strip
+- made two prototypes
+- tested prototypes on people
+- make all components of our project "more comfortable" for users

 ### Should be done:
-- change the sensor we use to get data ( to make a wider and more convenient range of data we can get)
-- in accordance with the results of done work develop the mechanism of operation of the LED strip
-- make all components of our project "smaller size", to make usage of IC easier and more comfortable
+Everything is done! :=)

 ## Documentation

 ## Team
-Sophia Kravchuk, Julia Pochynok, Sophia Haletska, Anastasia Liatska
+Sophia Kravchuk, Julia Pochynok, Sophia Haletska